springernature/vpat/springer-nature-link.md

 <td>
 The meaning and/or operation of content on this product is generally unaffected by focus order.
 <br><br>
-This product contains content that is rendered in two separate designs.
-We are in the process of transferring all content from the older design to the newer design.
-<br><br>
-Some pages rendered in the <strong>older</strong> design may contain components where some items in the focus order do not match the visual order (for example the "date published" filtering on search results pages).
-<br><br>
-On pages rendered in the <strong>newer</strong> design (currently articles, chapters, books, book series, reference works, reference work entries, and collections), the focus order of page content matches the visual order.
-<br><br>
-Third party scripts including advertising scripts or customer services widgets (among others), may inject content where the focus order does not match the visual order.
+Third party scripts, including advertising scripts, may inject content where the focus order does not match the visual order.
 The operation and meaning of these components should be unaffected by the focus order.
 </td>
 </tr>
 <tr id="link-purpose-in-context" valign="top">